Tron Kirk

 The Tron Kirk is a former principal parish church in Edinburgh, Scotland.
 It is a well-known landmark on the Royal Mile.
 It was built in the 17th century and closed as a church in 1952.
-Having stood empty for over fifty years, it was used as a tourist information centre for several years in the mid 2000's and, more recently, was the site of the Edinburgh World Heritage Exhibition and John Kay’s book and gift shop.
+Having stood empty for over fifty years, it was used as a tourist information centre for several years in the mid 2000s and, more recently, was the site of the Edinburgh World Heritage Exhibition and John Kay’s book and gift shop.